Bill 47: An Overview for Employers

 How will Bill 47 affect my business?

-As a result of the Act, employers will also need to ensure that their written employment contracts and policies are not in contravention of the Act.
+Ontario employers will need to ensure that their written employment contracts and policies are not in contravention of the Act.

-As you prepare your business for these proposed changes, you’ll find yourself with many questions.
+As you prepare your business for these changes, you’ll find yourself with many questions about labour law and employment regulation.
 Ask Employer Line’s HR experts.
-We’re available to help business owners 24/7, to support you with this transition to Ontario’s changing workplace laws.
+We’re available to help business owners with this transition in Ontario’s changing workplace laws.
 Call us today – 1(833)-247-3650.